nitin42/Animated-Timeline/docs/Keyframes.md

 # Keyframes

-Define keyframes for a property using the constructor `Keyframes`.
-The object created by `Keyframes` has a property (one and only) called `frames` which you can then add it to an animation property.
+Define keyframes for a property (css or transform) using the constructor function `Keyframes`.
+The object created by `Keyframes` has a property (one and only) called `frames`.

 ## Example